migramirez2/Harmony-ONE/progress/theo-perisic.md

+2024-10-21 Mon: Sync with Recovery Multisig Custodians (RMC) for upcoming elections.
+Completed RMC elections document, scheduled release this week, election finalization lined up with US elections.

+---

+2024-10-20 Sun: (2.0h) Continued Meme & AI research.
+Insight: DeGods founder Frankdegods also posting about this recently.
+AI creation, posting, adapting to community will be the next wave.

+2024-10-19 Sat: (1.0h) Meme & AI connection research for potential Harmony use cases.

+2024-10-18 Fri: Reviewed and provided feedback on first draft of upcoming DeFi developments.

 2024-10-17 Thu: Completed exchange and token dashboard forms for scheduled token release.
 Reviewed Pump.fun sync between Aaron and Stephen, will convert parts into notion document tomorrow.

 2024-10-16 Wed: ETH SF team sync and house of web3 event.